SQL Search: Behavior and Usage Overview

 Note

-Distributed query in NCache is highly scalable.
+The Distributed Query in NCache is highly scalable.

-SQL Search in NCache
+SQL Query in NCache

 NCache allows you to search and delete cache data using SQL-like SELECT and DELETE queries, respectively.
-INSERT and UPDATE operations are currently not supported.
-ExecuteReader is used for executing SELECT query in cache and returns the result set to an instance of ICacheReader.
-ExecuteNonQuery is used for deleting items from the cache.
-You can query all primitive data types and nullable types provided that query indexes have been defined.
+The INSERT and UPDATE operations are currently not supported.
+The ExecuteReader is used for executing SELECT query in the cache and returns the result set to an instance of ICacheReader.
+The ExecuteScalar executes the query and returns the first column of the first row in the result set returned by the query, any additional columns or rows are ignored.

 Important